 In addition to these components, an interactive map was presented on the project website, which allowed residents and stakeholders to identify active transportation assets, concerns, and opportunities by placing pins on the map.
 Users could provide comments on each location, as well as upload photos.
-Upvoting and down-voting of existing comments was also accommodated.
+Up-voting and down-voting of existing comments was also accommodated.
+Participants were able to provide their names or participate anonymously.
+A total of 187 unique names were recorded, but it can be assumed that multiple additional people participated anonymously.
 A total of 1,065 comments were received, categorized as follows:

-• Bicyclist / Pedestrian Assets: 127
+- Bicyclist / Pedestrian Assets: 127

-• Bicyclist / Pedestrian Concerns: 500
+- Bicyclist / Pedestrian Concerns: 500

-• Bicyclist / Pedestrian Opportunities: 438
+- Bicyclist / Pedestrian Opportunities: 438